gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 Latency is approximately 5mS for each filter pole leading to a current loop latency of 4x5 or 20mS for gyro filter at 100Hz.
 The rate D term has an additional 3mS delay.
 The accelerometer filter delay at 20Hz is approximately 21mS.

 The RC lag is an additional 9 to 18mS plus a single pole filter.
+It could be made significantly less.

 G.K.
 Egan Oct 2017